From Personal Inquiry to Systems Understanding

 That shift—from lived experience to system understanding—is what shaped how this work is now structured.

-These materials are offered as reflective companions in service of coherence, sovereignty, and inner clarity.
+These materials are offered as reflective companions in service of coherence, ethical inquiry, and responsible stewardship.